Easy-to-Prepare Recipes Using a Kyowa Rice Cooker

 - Cook rice as usual.
-Near the end of its cooking time, open the rice cooker and place a steaming rack on top of the rice.
+Before the end of its cooking time, open the rice cooker and put a steaming rack on top of the rice.
 Then place a plate with your fish on it.
 Cover lid and continue cooking.

 - After 5 to 7 minutes, open the lid to check on your fish.
 Use a fork and stick it on the thickest part of the fish.
 Fork ends should pass through easily.